Benny Hinn: Senate investigation

 In 2007, United States Senator Chuck Grassley announced an investigation of Hinn's ministry by the United States Senate Committee on Finance.
 In a letter to BHM, Grassley asked for the ministry to divulge financial information to the Senate Committee on Finance to determine if Hinn made any personal profit from financial donations, and requested that Hinn's ministry make the information available.
 The investigation also scrutinized five other televangelists: Paula White, Kenneth Copeland, Eddie L. Long, Joyce Meyer, and Creflo Dollar.
 In December 2007, Hinn said he would not respond to the inquiry until 2008.
-The ministry subsequently responded to the inquiry, and Grassley said that "...Benny Hinn [has] engaged in open and honest dialogue with committee staff.
+The ministry subsequently responded to the inquiry, and Grassley said that "...
+Benny Hinn [has] engaged in open and honest dialogue with committee staff.
 They have not only provided responses to every question but, in the spirit of true cooperation, also have provided information over and above what was requested."

 The investigation concluded in 2011 with no penalties or findings of wrongdoing.
 The final report raised questions about personal use of church-owned luxury goods and a lack of financial oversight on the ministries' boards, which are often populated with family and friends of the televangelist.
 Hinn's group reported to the committee that it complied with tax regulations and had made changes in compensation and governance procedures.

 Prosperity theology

-In 2017, pastor Costi Hinn, a nephew of Benny Hinn, came forward with a testimony of his time spent in Benny Hinn's ministry, and what made him leave.
+In 2017, pastor Costi Hinn, a nephew of Hinn, came forward with a testimony of his time spent in Hinn's ministry and what made him leave.
 In the testimony, Costi Hinn described the expensive cars and lavish houses that he and his family members owned, and the luxury that surrounded their travel.
-Costi Hinn criticized the prosperity gospel and teachings of his uncle, writing among other things that healings only seemed to work on the "crusades", where music created an atmosphere, and that many of their prophecies contradicted the Bible.
-He has since written a book titled God, Greed, and the (Prosperity) Gospel on the topic.
+Costi Hinn criticized the prosperity gospel and teachings of his uncle, writing among other things that healings only seemed to work in the crusades, where music created an atmosphere, and that many of their prophecies contradicted the Bible.
+He has since written a book on the topic titled God, Greed, and the (Prosperity) Gospel.
 In the book, Costi Hinn calls the prosperity gospel "damning and abusive", exploitative of the poor and vulnerable, and "arguably the most hateful and abusive kind of false teaching plaguing the church today".

-In September 2019, he said that Benny Hinn no longer believed in prosperity theology, and decided to stop teaching it.
+In September 2019, he said that Benny Hinn no longer believed in prosperity theology and decided to stop teaching it.